-Email your inquires to: usarmy.knox.hrc.mbx.tagd-jst@mail.mil or Call Toll Free: 1.888.276.9472 Login at JST.DODED.MIL to order transcript Veterans now have access to electronically submit their official JST to Muskegon Community College after they register for an account on the JST website (jst.doded.mil).
-The steps for submitting an official transcript via the JST website are listed below:
+Email your inquires to:

+usarmy.knox.hrc.mbx.tagd-jst@mail.mil

+or Call Toll Free: 1.888.276.9472

+Login at JST.DODED.MIL to order transcript

+Veterans now have access to electronically submit

+their official JST to Muskegon Community

+College after they register for an account on

+the JST website (jst.doded.mil).
+The steps for

+website are listed below:

-Step 1: Register for an account with JST, if you have not done so already via jst.doded.mil .
+Step 1: Register for an account with JST, if you have not done so already via ist.doded.mil.